textbook/cyf-library/README.md

 Both `start` and `dev` expect a MongoDB running locally.
-By default it's expected to be accessible on port 27017 on localhost; if your setup is different provide the appropriate database URL as the `DATABASE_URL` environment variable.
+By default it's expected to be accessible on port 27017 on localhost; if your setup is different provide the appropriate database URL as the `MONGODB_URI` environment variable.

 ## Migrations